Vampire/renovate/docs/usage/minimum-release-age.md

 When the time passed since the release is _less_ than the set `minimumReleaseAge`: Renovate adds a "pending" status check to that update's branch.
 After enough days have passed: Renovate replaces the "pending" status with a "passing" status check.

-The datasource that Renovate uses must have a release timestamp for the `minimumReleaseAge` config option to work.
-Some datasources may have a release timestamp, but in a format Renovate does not support.
-In those cases a feature request needs to be implemented.

 ## Configuration options

 The following configuration options can be used to enable and tune the functionality of Minimum Release Age: